tyronyiu/Uni/MGT370/2019-01-22-An_Introduction_to_change_management.md

 *"Brexit was caused by old people."* This statement is wrong, its correlation, not causation.
-Old people may have the differences in their experiences from when britain was not yet part of the EU and from when it was.
+Old people may have the differences in their experiences from when Britain was not yet part of the EU and from when it was.
 Thus, the reason for old people being more against staying in the EU is that they have a better memory of how it was before.